Kellen Auditorium, 66 Fifth Avenue, New York City

 As the Ph.D.
-Chair for Design Thinking and Sustainability at the School of Design Strategies at Parsons The New School for Design, Cameron Tonkinwise conducts research and engages in professional activities that integrate the philosophy of design with a concern for sustainability.
+Chair for Design Thinking and Sustainability at the School of Design Strategies at Parsons School of Design, Cameron Tonkinwise conducts research and engages in professional activities that integrate the philosophy of design with a concern for sustainability.
 His work focuses on the design of commercial and nonmarket systems for shared product use; it explores how the emerging discipline of service design might facilitate the development of less-material-dependent economies.
 In his current research, Mr. Tonkinwise investigates perceptions of convenience and autonomy in shifts from “ownership” to “usership.”

 Environment – Waste Management (video)